Bootloader

 Important

 Note that on ARDEP v1 boards, only the main application can be flashed using the ardep runner.
-This also means that the bootloader and (if needed) firmware loader must be flashed using an external debug probe, see Flashing the bootloader.
+This also means that the bootloader and firmware loader must be flashed using an external debug probe, see Flashing the bootloader.